Spin-Valley Anderson Impurity for Moir\'e Systems: Fermi Liquid, Pairing, and Pseudogap: The quantum impurity model

 By comparison with \cref{eq:Himp_1}, we read off $J_D = \frac{J_S}{2} = J_{\rm b} + \frac{J_{\rm e}}{2}$.

-This subsection demonstrates that projecting onto different active orbitals yields the same two-valley model.
-In addition to the $J_{S,D}$ values obtained from the projection (\cref{tab:downfold}), several other effects may affect the competition between $S$, $D$, $T$ states.
-For example, as discussed at the end of \cref{sec:singlet-regime}, the $\rho_z$ coupling further lowers the energy of $D$ states.
-Other factors include fluctuations involving the inactive orbitals and the deviations of the actual active Wannier functions from the simply projected ones.
+This subsection demonstrates that projecting onto different active flavors yields the same form of SVAIM.
+In addition to the $J_{S,D}$ values obtained from the projection of bare parameters (\cref{tab:downfold}), several other effects may affect the competition between $S$, $D$, $T$ states.
+For example, as discussed at the end of Sec.~VII of Ref.~\cite{wang_bosonization_2025} , the $\rho_z$ coupling further lowers the energy of $D$ states.
+Other factors including fluctuations involving the inactive orbitals and the deviations of the actual active Wannier functions from the simply projected ones.
 But these factors will not change the form of the two-valley Hamiltonian, which is restricted by symmetry.
-Therefore, in this work we will not take the values of $J_{S,D}$ in \cref{tab:downfold} but treat them as free parameters.
+Therefore, in this work we will not specify the values of $J_{S,D}$ in \cref{tab:downfold} but treat them as free parameters.